RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 ## Checks before submitting

-* Does your submission contain complete implementation of the temperature graph?
+* Does your graph contain all the elements of a clear and complete line graph?
 * Push your files on GitHub in the folder Javascript.

 [guidlines]: guidlines.pdf